the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter1.md

 # leanpub-end-insert
 ~~~~~~~~

 That's it.
-Try again to change the `hellowWorld` variable in your *src/App.js* file.
+Try again to change the `helloWorld` variable in your *src/App.js* file.
 The browser shouldn't perform a page refresh, but the application reloads and shows the correct output.
 HMR comes with multiple advantages:

 Imagine you are debugging your code with `console.log()` statements.
 These statements will stay in your developer console, even though you change your code, because the browser doesn't refresh the page anymore.
 That can be convenient for debugging purposes.